kskhasegawa/circom-rangeproof-for-vc/README.md

 # circom-rangeproof-for-vc
-circom circuits for rangeproof of birthdate described in Verifiable credentials Do not use this repository as it is for experimental purposes.
+circom circuits for rangeproof of birthdate described in Verifiable credentials.
+Do not use this repository as it is for experimental purposes.

 Verifiable credentials(VCs) have property called "selective disclosure".